schlattk/bankaccount/README.md

 13/01/2012 || 2000.00||         || 3000.00
 10/01/2012 || 1000.00||         || 1000.00

-Implemented in Ruby using 2 classes:
+Implemented in Javascript using 2 classes:

 Account: this class has the balance, the account-history as well as the ability to withdraw and deposit money.